ASionville/Open-Bouton/README_en.md

 - In the file `start.sh`, you will be able to remove the `#` in front of the line which returned Python 3.X previously

 - Then you will have to [make a DNS server](https://www.howtoforge.com/tutorial/howto-install-raspbian-on-raspberry-pi/) on your Raspberry

+- Grant the right to pi to launch the bot with `cd/home/pi/udp_esp_button` then` chmod 754 start.sh`

 - To start the script, open the `/home/pi/udp_esp_button` folder in the terminal and type`./start.sh`